Neraud/home-server/README.md

 These settings are configured in `Vagrantconfig.yaml`, feel free to change them or add mode nodes.

-## Vagrant
+## Test hosts

 To test the deployed services, you will have to add the following domains to your hosts file :

 ```
 192.168.100.10 k8stest.com
 192.168.100.10 infra.k8stest.com
 192.168.100.10 home.k8stest.com
 192.168.100.10 web.k8stest.com